SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 guideline is not strict, and may be broken under certain circumstances.

-Preparing the Programme
+Preparing the Program
 -----------------------

-Once the conference programme is set, prepare an advance programme that can be posted on the conference's web page.
-The advance programme can also be used to create a schedule of events to be handed out at the on-site conference registration.
+Once the conference program is set, prepare an advance program that can be posted on the conference's web page.
+The advance program can also be used to create a schedule of events to be handed out at the on-site conference registration.